 The amount of industrial land that is typically needed in a jurisdiction ranges from 10 to 20 acres per 1,000 residents, with an average of 12.5 acres of industrial development per 1,000 residents.
 Santa Fe County has only minimal industrialization.
-The Albuquerque area is expected to be a center for the growth of high-tech industry in the next 20 years, which may impact Santa Fe County.
-In addition, Santa Fe County is emerging as a center for movie production, which will also increase the demand for supporting industrial uses.
+Santa Fe County is emerging as a center for movie production, which will increase the demand for supporting industrial uses.
 Since the existing industrial development of 4.1 acres per 1,000 residents is relatively low in terms of providing adequate employment opportunities for new residents, the average of 12.5 acres per 1,000 residents is used in this analysis.
 The current Countywide industrial zoning could accommodate a population of 213,047, whereas the projected 2030 population for the entire County is 200,876.
 Therefore, the supply and future demand for industrial land appears to be only slightly less than adequate.
 The current industrial zoning in unincorporated the County can accommodate a population of 79,116, at rate of 12.5 acres per 1,000 residents, whereas the projected 2030 population for the unincorporated County is 99,738.
 An additional 257.8 acres industrially-zoned land would therefore be needed in the unincorporated County, based on the ratio of 12.5 acres/1,000 residents.